cryptodevhub/site/ethereum-evm/getting-started.md

 ## 4. Build more dApps

-Once done with your very first dApp you surely ran into various roadblocks you didn't anticipate beforehand.
-While having guardrails in the beginning is a necessity it's being on your own where true growth happens and the learnings materialize.
+Once done with your very first dApp, you surely ran into various roadblocks you didn't anticipate beforehand.
+While having guardrails in the beginning is a necessity, it's being on your own where true growth happens and the learnings materialize.

 Given that, you should spend some more time building dApps end-to-end.
 This time around **without any guardrails**.
 Start with a clean slate and work your way through the whole process.
 Start with the Smart Contract logic, connect it to a frontend and ensure that everything works by writing unit- and integration tests.